 The 180 hour online TESOL course is for those who want an advantage in the TEFL/TESOL industry and the opportunity to prepare themselves for teaching different types of learners in different environments.

 The 180 Hour Certificate in TESOL (Certificate in TESOL PLUS) is accredited by ALAP.
-It incorporates English for Young Learners, Business English and ESOL Skills for Life.
+It incorporates English for Young Learners and Business English.
 The course is popular amongst those preparing to teach English abroad as part of a career break or change.

-After achieving the 180 hour INTESOL Certificate in TESOL you will be able to teach students of all ages in any teaching environment including in the world of business and with immigrants and asylum seekers.
+After achieving the 180 hour INTESOL Certificate in TESOL you will be able to teach students of all ages in any teaching environment including the world of business.

 The 220 hour Certificate in TESOL includes 40 hours of onsite or online observed and assessed teaching practice, which means you can earn a CELTA/Trinity equivalent qualification with much more flexibility.
 Study the theory online in your own time and then attend one week of onsite teaching practice at a choice of centres at a time that is convenient for you.
 Alternatively, you can gain the same teaching practice experience online!